-- Promote adherence to the Welfare policy through providing education, training and information
+- Promote adherence to the Welfare policy by providing education, training and information

 - Develop good practice guidance in relation to recruitment, selection, training of coaches, officials and volunteers

 - Establish welfare officers at National level and support the selection of welfare officers at local level

 - Establish protocols between Home Countries and other sports and organisations in relation to welfare policies

 - Produce information material for those involved in athletics

 As a National Governing Body, British Athletics frequently operates in partnership with other individuals and organisations, including the home country athletic associations, UK Sports Institute and home country Sports Councils.
-British Athletics will meet its moral and legal obligations in respect of child protection, duty of care and standards of welfare for all, and expects its national and local partners and collaborators to do the same.
+British Athletics will meet its moral and legal obligations in respect of child protection, a duty of care and standards of welfare for all, and expects its national and local partners and collaborators to do the same.

 This document sets out the key aims of the 'Athletics Welfare' policy.
 It also explains the principles that underpin this policy that should be observed by everyone within the community of athletics.
 It is the responsibility of each home country athletic association to ensure that it has in place approved procedures that will guarantee the effective implementation of this policy.

 The aims of British Athletics and HC's in relation to the 'Athletics Welfare' policy are to: